tobiassteidle/ML_IDCard_Segmentation-TF-Keras/README.md

 ### Objectives
-The goal of this project is to recognize a ID Card on a photo, cut it out using semantic segmentation and to transform the perspective so that you get a frontal view of the ID Card.
+The goal of this project is to recognize a ID Card on a photo, cut it out using semantic segmentation and to transform the perspective so that you get a front view of the ID Card.
 Optionally an OCR text recognition can be done in a later step.
 However, this is not yet planned in the scope of this project.